What is the Market to Book Ratio (Price to Book)?

 Share Price / Net Book Value per Share

-Where, Net Book Value = Total Assets – Total Liabilities
+where, Net Book Value = Total Assets – Total Liabilities

 Interpreting the Ratio

 A low ratio (less than 1) could indicate that the stock is undervalued (i.e. a bad investment), and a higher ratio (greater than 1) could mean the stock is overvalued (i.e. it has performed well).
-Many argue the opposite and due to the discrepancy of opinions, the use of other stock valuation methods either in addition to or instead of Price to Book ratio could be beneficial for a company.
+Many argue the opposite and due to the discrepancy of opinions, the use of other stock valuation methods either in addition to or instead of the Price to Book ratio could be beneficial for a company.

 A low ratio could also indicate that there is something wrong with the company.
-This ration can also give the impression that you are paying too much for what would be left if the company went bankrupt.
+This ratio can also give the impression that you are paying too much for what would be left if the company went bankrupt.